- 7 Minutes to read

 Refer to the use case at the end of this article for an example scenario illustrating the outcome of this event synchronization.

-Antavo features a resend mechanism and a Resend queue page within the module, which queues outbound messages for delivery.
+Antavo features a resend mechanism and an Outbound resend queue page within the module, which queues outbound messages for delivery.
 A service automation is configured to attempt resending these messages up to five times, ultimately clearing the queue.
 Messages may be resent under the following conditions:

 There are two methods for synchronizing Antavo events with mParticle.
 One approach involves configuring the synchronization within the Workflows module.
 The other method entails configuring the synchronization through the external events page within the mParticle module.